 Funding requirements to purchase the hardware, software, and teach training support was provided by district budgets, parent groups, local hospitals and foundations, community grants, and Wisconsin Health and Physical Education Grants.
 We encourage other schools and districts who are researching funding opportunities to check out these resources & how Sauk Prairie went about it.

 We asked students and teachers in this district what their experience with it has been like so far.
-Read their responses below!
+Watch and read their responses below!

 Question & Answer

-Q: Why did you choose the Heart Zones System?
+Q: Why did you choose the Heart Zones Move Solution?

 A: We were introduced to the system by a parent who was using it in another district and we loved the ease of use, automatically stored data, and communication with parents.
 Plus there are no recurring costs.

-Q: What are the most important features of the Heart Zones System for your program?
+Q: What are the most important features of the Heart Zones Move Solution for your program?

 A: The manageable cost, versatility, and way the data is displayed for students.

-Q: What have the kids liked most about having the Heart Zones System?
+Q: What have the kids liked most about having the Heart Zones Move Solution?

 A: That they can immediately see how hard they are working in class and can get to know their heart health better.
 This translates to heart rate awareness outside of the classroom as well.

-Q: What have the teachers liked most about having the Heart Zones System?
+Q: What have the teachers liked most about having the Heart Zones Move Solution?

 A: That we get to know our students better because we can see changes in their heart rate which leads to conversations about how factors inside and outside of the classroom can impact their heart rate.
 We also enjoy that they system allows us to teach movement skills and health concepts simultaneously.
 We have also enjoyed watching the kids be able to learn more about their own heart, something relevant to them.
 The kids are excited to wear them in class.
 Finally, we love talking about all 5 zones and the importance of each and every one.